MoiraLampe/MoiraLampe.github.io/index.md

-# Foraging the Modeling Forest
+# Foraging the Model Forest

 A Journey through Computational Neuroscience- and Biology, and Machine Learning.